-Decrease the swelling.
+Decrease the swelling and itch.
 Histamine produces redness, swelling and itch.
-Counter any histamine release with an antihistamine such as Diphenhydramine (Benadryl).
-Any antihistamine will be helpful, but generally the older ones like Diphenhydramine, tend to work the best in these instances.
-Unfortunately, sleepiness is common side effect.
+Counter any histamine release with an oral antihistamine such as Diphenhydramine (trade name Benadryl).
+Any antihistamine will be helpful, but generally the older ones like Diphenhydramine tend to work the best in these instances.
+Just be aware that sleepiness is a common side effect.